How Does A Bridging Loan Work?

 Bridging loans are a specific class of short-term, interest-only finance that are designed to help borrowers, normally homeowners, ‘bridge’ the gap between paying for a property purchase and receiving the funds from longer-term borrowing.
 This form of lending is most commonly used as short-term funding for a property purchase when a gap exists between a payment being required (on a new property) and credit becoming available (from the sale of existing property).
 However, in other circumstances, bridging loans can simply work as a short-term loan to fund a renovation or development project.

 Bridging Loan benefits

-Bridging loans are widely used and can be a useful tool to borrowers who are looking to complete a property purchase that would otherwise not be a possibility.
-This flexibility does often come at additional cost, but the possibilities for completion that are opened by bridging loans normally means that this cost, on consideration, is acceptable due to the potential benefits that a well-executed bridging loan can bring.
+Bridging loans are widely used and can be a useful tool for borrowers who are looking to complete a property purchase that would otherwise not be a possibility.
+This flexibility does often come at additional cost depending on the interest rates obtained, but the possibilities for completion that are opened by bridging loans normally means that this cost, on consideration, is acceptable due to the potential benefits that a well-executed bridging loan can bring.

 How Bridging Loans work

 In principle, a bridging loan is actually a relatively simple form of short-term financing.
 The loan is put in place to assist a buyer in completing the purchase of a property, usually before their existing home has successfully sold.
 This short-term lending is normally at a higher rate of interest compared to a traditional mortgage, and a mortgage being taken out on the new property will often be the way that the bridging loan is repaid.